IssaHanou/BEP_1920_Q2/back-end/resources/manuals/room_manual.md

 ### General Events
 General events have the following properties:

-- `name`: name of event, for example "start"
+- `name`: name of event, for example, "start"
 - `rules`: array of rule objects (see below)

 ### Button Events
 Button events are events that happen on the click of a button in the front-end.
 The event in the config is a rule, as defined below.
-The conditions must include the value of the button on which it should execute.
-The can also include extra parameters that the executing of the rule depends on, like stop can only be pressed when start is already pressed.
+The conditions can be empty or include conditions that the rule depends on, like stop can only be pressed when start is already pressed.
+When defined, the button is disabled until these conditions resolve.

-The buttons to manage the game state are configured in this sections.
+The buttons to manage the game state are configured in this section.
 The front-end has output component `gameState` which keeps track of state of the game.
 The button event conditions can depend on the `gameState` and the actions should alter the `gameState`.